auto-mausx/Cloud-Engineer-Bootcamp/Essentials-Linux-System-Admin-LFS201/RPM/Readme.md

 * you can also extract files, just keep in mind it will happen in the current directory

 ## Lab 6.1

+1. Find out what package the file/etc/logrotate.confbelongs to.

+2. List information about the package including all the files it contains.

+3. Verify the package installation.

+4. Try to remove the package

 commands used